RiiConnect24/Wii-Guide/_pages/en_US/riitag.md

 1. [Go to the RiiTag site.](https://tag.rc24.xyz/)
 2. Click `Log In` and log in with your Discord account.
 3. A dialog will pop up asking you if you want to authorize `RiiConnect24 Login` with Discord.
 Click `Authorize`.
 4. Click your profile at the top right of the screen, then `Edit RiiTag` and customize it to how you like.
 You can add a background, overlay, flag, nickname, and Wii Number.
+Click the green Save icon in the corner to save your changes.
 5. Click your profile at the top right of the screen, then `Account`.
 Click `Copy` under `RiiTag Private Key`.
 This is not needed if you're using USB Loader GX, as the key will be in a downloadable file.
-6. Click `Submit` to save your changes.

 Do not share your RiiTag key with anyone!
 If you do, people can abuse your tag.
 {: .notice--warning}